mirjanacale/BlockArt/README.md

 There are no major differences between the local (Gitpod) version and the deployed (GitHub Pages) version that I'm aware of.

 ## Contributing
 Contributions are welcome!
-If you have suggestions for new questions or improvements to the game, please feel free to open an issue .
+If you have suggestions for new questions or improvements to the blog, please feel free to open an issue .